botpress/botpress/docs/recipes/hitl.md

 Once you have this module installed (`npm install --save @botpress/hitl`) you will be able to:

-1. Pause a users conversation with the bot
+1. Pause a user's conversation with the bot
 2. Alert your agents that a conversation requires attention
 3. As an agent you will be able to continue the conversation via the admin-panel
 4. Resume conversation with the bot